 Java allows the modification of loop control variables within the loop, which can cause unexpected behaviour and can make the program more difficult to understand.

 Since the modification of a loop control variable within a loop is infrequently encountered and unexpected, reviewers of Java code may not expect it and hence miss noticing the modification or not recognize its significance.
-Modifying the loop control variable can cause unexpected results, as in:
+Modifying the loop control variable can cause unexpected results.
+Loops can become infinite if the loop control variable is assigned a value such that the loop control test is never satisfied.
+Loops may unintentionally execute less than expected, such as:

 int a,i;